FranciscoOnt/checkout-sdk-js/docs/interfaces/amazonpaycustomerinitializeoptions.md

 The colour of the sign-in button.

+The colour of the sign-in button.

 ___

 ###  container

 • **container**: *string*

+The ID of a container which the sign-in button should insert into.

 The ID of a container which the sign-in button should insert into.